 • Plundering Tibet uses Google Earth flyovers to show China's large-scale mining in Tibet and its impact on the grasslands and rivers of Tibet.

-Michael has also published two companion books, Meltdown in Tibet (published by Macmillan, NY, 2014) and Tibet, Disrupted (available on Apple iBooks, 2016).
-The former is a major work of investigative journalism about China's rampant destruction of ecosystems in Tibet and downstream nations, and the latter is a photo-based multimedia book.
-He is also author of Tibet: the Bradt Travel Guide.
+Michael has also published two companion books.
+Meltdown in Tibet (published by Macmillan, NY, 2014) is a major work of investigative journalism about China's rampant destruction of ecosystems in Tibet and in the nations downstream.
+Tibet, Disrupted (available on Apple iBooks, 2016), with matching content, is a photo-based multimedia book.
+He is also author of Eccentric Explorers, which sees Tibet through the eyes of ten wacky explorers; and author of Tibet: the Bradt Travel Guide.

-In all, he has written a dozen books related to Himalayan and South Asian regions, and his work on the environment, wildlife and adventure travel has been published in various media outlets that include the New York Times, The Guardian, and The Globe & Mail.
+In all, he has written a dozen books related to Himalayan and South Asian regions, and his work on the environment, wildlife and adventure travel has been published in numerous media outlets that include the New York Times, The Guardian, The Globe & Mail and BBC Wildlife.
 Wilderness is his chief source of inspiration--he is a keen wildlife enthusiast, trekker, mountain biker, kayaker and diver.
+As a frequent diver, he has developed a great passion for ocean preservation, and has several works in progress concerning the ocean realm.
+In 2018, he published a digital photobook titled Planet Ocean Blues, which is about the impact of Traditional Chinese Medicine on marine species.
+This is accessible on Amazon Kindle and on the Apple iBooks platform.